-The Company has not established a compliance body, but has assigned the Company Secretary to be responsible for supervising and reporting to the Board of Directors in accordance with the announcement.
-Regulations and/or other relevant laws and regulations of both the Stock Exchange of Thailand and related agencies.
+The Company has not yet established a supervisory unit for the Company's operations (Compliance), but has assigned the Company Secretary for supervision and reporting to the Board of Directors.
+The Company Secretary is responsible for supervising the Company, the Board of Directors, executives and employees to perform their duties in accordance with the announcements, regulations and /or other laws and regulations, related to both the Securities and Exchange Commission, the Stock Exchange of Thailand, and related agencies.